Laura Acquasaliente

 Scientific Activities

 The main topic is understanding the pathophysiological mechanisms that lead to many life-threatening disorders such as thrombosis, immunothrombosis, cancer and neurodegeneration, using a unique combination of structural biology, protein engineering, enzymology, biochemical and biophysical techniques.
-The long-term goal is to characterize the molecular mechanisms ai the interface between thrombosis, cancer and neurodegenerative disorders, and to better understand the role of platelets-cell interactions in this scenario.

 Technical expertise